 Have you ever wondered how basic utilities in your house are made?
 How is the soap formed and how it is different from that used in the dishwasher?
-The answer to many such questions lies in the study of chemical engineering.
-While chemistry aims to explore the chemical components of our world, it’s interdisciplinary combination with engineering focuses more on developing efficient materials.
-Chemical engineering incorporates the principles of varied areas such as physics, chemistry, economics etc. for designing and producing chemicals and resources for our efficient and sustainable use.
-This blog brings you a comprehensive guide on what Chemical Engineering is, careers offered in this field as well as its top courses, colleges, scope in India and more!
+The answer to many such questions lies in the study of chemical.
+While chemistry aims to explore the chemical components of our world, its interdisciplinary combination with engineering focuses more on developing efficient materials.
+It incorporates the principles of varied areas such as physics, chemistry, economics, etc. for designing and producing chemicals and resources for our efficient and sustainable use.
+This blog brings you a comprehensive guide on what Chemical Engineering is, careers offered in this field as well as its top courses, colleges, scope in India, and more!

 This Blog Includes:

 - What do Chemical Engineers do?

 - Chemical Engineering Skills Required

 - Eligibility Requirements

 - Chemical Engineering’s Scope in India and Abroad